 Having said that, I found diving around Kapalai and Mabul just as wonderful.
 While I love seeing big pelagics and impressive schools of fish I can be just as happy moving slowly around the reef looking smaller creatures.
-So the combination of having both on the same holiday was perfect.
+So the combination of having both on the same vacation was perfect.

 My first dive was on the resort's house reef locally known as Mandarin Valley.
 I have never seen so much life on a house reef!
 There were ghost pipefish, nudibranchs, frogfish, juvenile banded pipefish, blue and red dragon the list is endless.
 Needless to say I soon ran out of room in my log book.

 If you're into your macro and critters, then you're in for a treat here!
 However you need to watch your buoyancy.
 The sites here at Kapalai and Mabul mainly slope down to a sandy bottom, so you need to slow down and rely on little frog-kicks to avoid dragging up the silt.

 From the very beginning to the very end of my stay, all the staff at the Kapalai Dive Resort were amazing.
 The resort itself is extremely well run, clean and beautiful.
 The reception/admin office was in a small area just by the main lobby, the bar and the dining hall/restaurant.
 We were always greeted with warm smiles, cool refreshing towels and beautiful fresh fruit drinks.

 We were introduced to Don, who sat us down to fill out the paper work, give us a brief introduction to the resort and also our dive schedules.
 Around the corner there was a nice lounge area equipped with a plasma TV.
 This was for the guests to sit back, relax and enjoy the day's diving videos.

 In the reception/admin office area there are 3 computers for the guests to use.
 WiFi is also available.
 Next to this you can find a gift shop, a TV and library room and also a games room equipped with a pool table and table tennis.